How to Write a Video Script:

 Now that you know how to write a script, it’s time for a table read -- the part where you practice bringing that script to life on camera.

-Watch the awesome video on how to do a table read, brought to you by our buddies over at Wistia.
+Check out the video below on how to do a table read:

 Oh, and one last tip ...